General 3D printing misinformation: review of facts and fiction!

 |Oops.
 Over-extrusion in the (not so) many parameters of Cura|

-Conclusion: please take care about what's being said about 3D printers!In my humble opinion, writers and reporters should at least read about 3D printing first in the wikipedia or the reprap website.
+Conclusion: please take care about what's being said about 3D printers!In my humble opinion, writers and reporters should at least read about 3D printing first in the wikipedia or the reprap website, or personal experiences like this one.
 Better even: go and check by at your nearest fablab, spend a few hours there, talk with people, and only then make a worthwhile article!

 Actually, a local newspaper recently sent a journalist at our French fablab.
 He spent a few hours there and then wrote about "3D laser printer" in his paper, mangling names and technologies by the way.
 Another one stated that Dell was building 3D printers, after he went to a meeting organized by Dell and where a booth was given to a third party which featured 3D printers.
 This newspaper is very well-known and it hurts me that they are so bad: I would not trust them whatever they will be talking about now.